IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ibm_z_linuxone/TFE/README.md

 ---
 ### Step 3: Pre-Import Preparation
 1. **Find an existing LPAR using HMC**:
-   Log on to HCM or using HMC APIs to find the existing LPAR you want to update.
+   Log on to HMC or using HMC APIs to find the existing LPAR you want to update.

 2. ** Review code structure**:
    The sample code has the following organization for Terraform files: